-This year, Oberlin College is proud to continue this legacy in our chosen theme for Black History Month 2022: Black History Year.
-Our official celebration extends Black History Month beyond the end of February, starting alongside the spring semester on February 18 and ending on March 31, 2022.
-We believe that the study of Black people and culture deserves a consistent focus; it should not be limited to one month.
-Our theme embodies our commitment to studying Black culture and supporting Black people, recognizing the diversity and importance of Black experiences, narratives, and innovations.
+This year, we are proud to continue this legacy in our chosen theme for Black History Month 2023: Remembering Our Roots.
+This theme embodies our commitment to studying Black culture and supporting Black people throughout history, recognizing the diversity and importance of Black experiences, narratives, and innovations.

 Our schedule of events to commemorate Black History Month at Oberlin has been carefully curated to offer meaningful opportunities for engagement among all members of our campus and community.